mariannemyers/mdb-qe-preview-kms/README.md

 # Queryable Encryption + Azure KMS + Automatic Encryption(Atlas)

-### Install
-To learn what you must install to use Queryable Encryption, see below

 ### What You Need
 Before you can use Queryable Encryption, you must set up the following items in your development environment: